-Figure 5.6-3 shows a letter from the United States Department of Interior approving an amendment to the state forest boundary, which includes conversion of state forestlands to highway right of way and transfer of replacement lands to state forest.
-Figure 5.6-4 shows the amendment to the project agreement for conversion of Section 6(f) properties.
+Figure 5.6-4 shows a letter from the United States Department of Interior approving an amendment to the state forest boundary, which includes conversion of state forestlands to highway right of way and transfer of replacement lands to state forest.
+Figure 5.6-5 shows the amendment to the project agreement for conversion of Section 6(f) properties.
+On September 11, 2013, the NPS concurred with the de minimis finding.
+On September 15, 2017, the NPS stated it is their expectation that FHWA and WisDOT maintain their commitment to a grade-separated crossing where WIS 23 and the IAT intersect.
+The September 2013 and September 2017 correspondence are provided in Appendix C.